-- Absence of efficient strategic plans and coordinated policies addressing all aspects of VAWG. - Women's access to power and women equal participation remain a global challenge. - Lack of information, documentation, and desegregated statistics on all forms of VAWG, including sexual violence and the killings of women. - Insufficient attention given to relief and recovery. - Gap in the UNSCR 1325, regarding the situation of women under occupation, and need for stronger solidarity in the international women's movement, in particular with the Palestinian women's movement which is acting under occupation. - Lack of earmarked allocated budgets for policies, strategies, measures and NAPs for UNSCR 1325. - Insufficient protection measures further weakened due to cultural relativistic notions around VAWG and women in refugee and minority communities. - Lack of awareness raising and international advocacy. - Lack of sufficient funding for women's rights CSOs, which contributes to narrowing of their role and their involvement in combating VAWG, providing non-violent solutions to conflicts.
+- Absence of efficient strategic plans and coordinated policies addressing all aspects of VAWG. - Women's access to power and women equal participation remain a global challenge. - Lack of information, documentation, and desegregated statistics on all forms of VAWG, including sexual violence and the killings of women. - Insufficient attention given to relief and recovery. - Gap in the UNSCR 1325, regarding the situation of women under occupation, and need for stronger solidarity in the international women's movement, in particular with the Palestinian women's movement which is acting under occupation. - Lack of earmarked allocated budgets for policies, strategies, measures and NAPs for UNSCR 1325. - Insufficient protection measures further weakened due to cultural relativistic notions around VAWG and women in refugee and minority communities. - Lack of awareness raising and international advocacy. - Lack of sufficient funding for women's rights and youth led CSOs, which contributes to narrowing of their role and their involvement in combating VAWG, providing non-violent solutions to conflicts.
+Insufficient attention given to the role of youth in peace building.